TalkeenAhmadNomani/vehicle/README.md

 ---

 ## 💬 Connect
 If you found this project helpful or have any questions, feel free to reach out!
+email: talkeennomani@gmail.com

 ---

-This README provides a structured walkthrough of the MLOps project, showcasing the end-to-end pipeline, cloud integration, CI/CD setup, and robust data handling capabilities.